-At the recommendation of DEQ, HRSD will examine the geophysical logs for gamma spikes within the depth interval of Screen 9, which might indicate the presence, and specific depth, of the arsenic bearing unit.
-This may prove to be a useful tool for future recharge well installations.
-Where arsenic bearing strata are positively observed at a specific depth interval the interval will be sealed off from recharge activities.
+At the recommendation of DEQ, HRSD examined the geophysical logs for gamma spikes within the depth interval of Screen 9, which might indicate the presence, and specific depth, of the arsenic bearing unit.
+There was no evidence of this observed in the gamma log (Figure 7).
+The driller's logs and geologist logs were examined and likewise showed no indication of any arsenic bearing strata.